Tyche

 To the goddess Tyche I probably did yield

-early in life.
+early.
 I have long since resigned myself beneath her

-sway, as all creation must.
+alone.
 Nor have I found it contradictory to

-reject her, finding blasphemous any suggestion that mere trial and
+rejected her, finding blasphemous any suggestion that mere trial and

 error governs all life and growth and choice in the State of